Promist-Moon/tp/docs/UserGuide.md

 ![view command](images/viewCommand.png)

 * List the lessons of the student at the specified `INDEX`.
-* The index refers to the index number shown in the displayed student list.
+* The index refers to the index number shown in the displayed contact list.
 * The index **must be a positive integer** 1, 2, 3, …​

 **Examples:**